johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 Assistant: The quick brown fox jumped over the lazy zebra.
 ```

-Now that I'm printing the populated template that we're handing off to chatGPT, we can see the exact text chunk that was fetched
+Now that I'm printing the populated template that's provided to chatGPT, we can see the exact text chunk that was fetched
 from a corresponding index in our vector index.

 ## Conclusion

-In this blog post, we've uncovered what embeddings & vectors are and explored how to use them to integrate custom data with chatGPT.
+In this blog post, we've uncovered what embeddings and vectors are and explored how to use them to integrate custom data with chatGPT.
 We've seen how we can build an in-memory vector database with FAISS, perform similarity searches, and fetch relevant chunks of text from our
 custom data.
 While libraries like LangChain and LlamaIndex are undoubtedly powerful tools, understanding the underlying principles
 can help us make better use of them and even customize them to our specific needs.

-As we look to the future, the ability to inject additional context or information into our AI models opens up exciting possibilities,
-which I hope to explore in upcoming blog posts.
-I encourage you to try out the code for yourself, experiment with different data sets,
-and see firsthand the power and potential of using custom data with chatGPT.
+Full code example can be found [here](https://github.com/johnsosoka/code-examples/blob/main/python/custom-chatGPT-data/main.py).